unjs/nitro/docs/content/index.md

   #title
   Rapid Development
   #description
-  Zero config setup with hot module replacement.
+  Zero config setup with hot module replacement for server code.
   ::

   ::card{icon=😌}
   #title
-  Multi-Provider
+  Deploy Everywhere
   #description
-  Deploy sthe ame codebase to any [deployment provider](/deploy) without extra config.
+  Deploy the same codebase to any [deployment provider](/deploy) with no extra config.
   ::

   ::card{icon=💼}